Quicr/laps/README.md

 1. Power off your existing raspberry Pi and eject the SD card
 2. Connect the SD card to laptop/desktop
 3. Run **"Raspberry Pi Imager"**
+4. Click "CHOOSE DEVICE" and select your Raspberry Pi version of 3, 4 or 5"
 4. Click "CHOOSE OS"
 5. In popup, select "**Raspberry Pi OS (other)**"
 6. Scroll down to and select on "**Raspberry Pi OS Lite (64-bit)**"
 7. Clock on "CHOOSE STORAGE"
 8. Click in the bottom right settings icon
-   1. Select and set the hostname you want to use
+   1. Select and set the **hostname** to something unique to you
    2. Select "Enable SSH"
    3. Select "Use password authentication"
    4. Select and set username and password